06 Sep The Occupation is Illegal. Now What?

 a standard of reasonableness … that seeks to take account of the consequences of wrongful conduct and the extent to which such consequences could feasibly have been avoided by the State or international organisation that either commissioned the relevant act or which omitted to prevent its occurrence.

 Employing this standard here is important, given the indeterminate nature of the obligation, as well as the limitations inherent in the Security Council (veto), and the General Assembly (non-binding recommendations).
 In Bosnia v.
 Serbia, the Court explained that a state’s capacity to influence depended, among other things, “on the strength of the political links, as well as links of all other kinds,” (para.
 430).
-In assessing collective and individual efforts to bring about the end of a breach, states and international organizations should evaluate the strength of their various ties, and take action with the aim of ending the breach accordingly.
+In assessing collective and individual efforts to bring about the end of a breach of a peremptory norm, states and international organizations should evaluate the strength of their various ties, and take action with the aim of ending the breach accordingly.

 Collective Action